khalid-el-masnaoui/docker-notes/README.md

 $ docker rm [ID/NAME] #Remove one or more stppped containers by NAME or ID
 $ docker container prune #Removes all stopped containers
 $ docker rename NAME-OLD NAME-NEW #Rename a container
+$ docker container inspect [ID/NAME]  #Display detailed information on one or more containers such as connected Networks settings , volumes , Port Bindings ...
 ```
 **Options & Additional commands**<br>